Green Bean Casserole

 • Half batch: Prepare in a 2-quart or 8-inch square baking dish.
 Reduce the sauce cooking time to about 6 minutes for 1 ¾ cups.
 Reduce the baking time to 10 minutes in Step 4.

-• Small batch: Green bean casserole for two is made with 8 ounces frozen green beans.
+• Small batch: Green bean casserole for two is made with 8 ounces of frozen green beans.

 • Slow cooker green bean casserole: Follow the recipe through Step 6, but instead of using a baking dish, transfer the mixture to a slow cooker.
 Cover and cook on HIGH for 2 to 3 hours or LOW for 4 to 6 hours.
-Omit the bread crumbs and top with 3 cups fried onions immediately before serving.
+Omit the bread crumbs and top with 3 cups of French-fried onions or fried shallots immediately before serving.

 • Vegan Green Bean Casserole: Plant-based Green Bean Casserole made with cashew cream in a slow cooker.